-Once we went back inside and finished portraits, the afternoon was slowly fading to evening, and preparations for the ceremony were underway.
-This before ceremony part is when I step back and let you have your time getting ready while I do more photojournalistic coverage of what’s going on.
+Once we went back inside and finished the portraits, the afternoon was slowly fading to evening, and preparations for the ceremony were underway.
+This before-ceremony part is when I step back and let you have your time getting ready while I do more photojournalistic coverage of what’s going on.
 Before you know it you’re walking down the aisle.

 Receptions at Winter Weddings

 The thing you need to remember about winter weddings is your reception is successful when it’s a cozy, warm party.
 This reception radiated warmth as guests hit the dance floor.
 Everyone was able to forget about how cold it was and remember how good it was to celebrate Ginger and Travis.

 I think these pictures sum up why a winter wedding in Henderson MN, in January when it’s 30 below zero at night is a really good idea.

 Thank you to the following wedding professionals: